 Though you can make payments on your own, it’s probably much easier to use HR or payroll software.
 These services can calculate and make your payments with little effort on your part.

 Like workers comp, disability insurance provides employees with portions of their income if an illness or injury prevents them from working.
 The illness or injury, however, does have to be work-related to receive disability insurance.
-If an employee undergoes surgery, for example, he or she will receive disability insurance, or disability benefits, during recovery.
+For example, if an employee undergoes surgery, they will receive disability insurance, or disability benefits, during recovery.

 As of 2020, just five states require employers to provide short-term disability insurance: New York, California, Hawaii, New Jersey, and Rhode Island.
 This type of disability insurance provides 60-70% of the employee’s base salary for three to six months after the injury or illness occurs.
-Long-term disability insurance typically provides 40-60% of the employee’s base salary until the employee returns to work.
+Long-term disability insurance typically provides 40-60% of the employee’s base salary until they return to work.

 More prominent companies offer short-term disability insurance primarily to attract the most talented job candidates.
 Many others offer no disability insurance at all.